prisma/try-prisma/README.md

 ## Arguments

-You can _optionally_ provide arguments to the `npx create-prisma-app` command as an alternative to (or in combination with) the interactive experience.
+You can _optionally_ provide arguments to the `npx try-prisma` command as an alternative to (or in combination with) the interactive experience.

 The options are as follows: